 I didn’t really get to know my grandfather until my early 20’s and one of my favorite memories with him was when he took me to one of his restaurants (he owned three, at different times) showed me around, introduced me to a couple of his waitresses.
 You know the kind from movies, they have served in the same restaurant their entire working life; they know the customers, the menu, can make suggestions, rib and kid you, ask you about your family, cry and laugh with you…that kind.

 Strangely enough, my grandpa wasn’t known for his pastas, instead he was known for his prime rib!
-But his sauce, oh my, his sauce, so robust, hearty and filled with flavor.
+But his sauce, oh my, his sauce, so robust, hearty and filled with incredible deep flavor.

-While I’m being all nostalgic, the above cast iron pot is the very one that my mom made this amazing sauce in all those years ago.
+While I’m being all nostalgic, the cast iron pot I use is the very one that my mom made this amazing sauce in all those years ago.
 I love this pot; it’s dented, stained, scratched, and chipped and I love every Harvest Gold inch of it.
-These are life savers, these pots, I highly recommend you investing in one like this Lodge Cast Iron Dutch Oven!
-You don’t have to spend half a months salary on a Staub Dutch Oven or Le Creuset although they have lifetime warranties so it might be worth it in the long run!
+I highly recommend you investing in a dutch oven like this Lodge Cast Iron Dutch Oven!
+You don’t have to spend a months salary on a Staub Dutch Oven or Le Creuset although they have lifetime warranties so it might be worth it in the long run!

 This sauce is fabulous, with pasta, yes, it’s how I use it most often.
 It freezes beautifully, if it lasts that long.
-But I typically make it and use it at least twice, once for pasta, the next time for a calzone dipping sauce, or in a lasagna, stuffed shells, etc. Nummy!
+But I typically make it and use it at least two to three times, pasta, calzone dipping sauce, or in a lasagna, stuffed shells, etc. Nummy!

 I love San Marzano tomatoes, they are filled with wonderful flavor, but they aren’t required to make this sauce, in fact these aren’t even authentic, just make sure one of your cans of tomatoes are whole peeled tomatoes.
-Can you use diced, sure, but I think there is a bit of magic that happens when you keep the tomato whole and then squeeze it by hand to release the juices into the sauce, feels a bit “I Love Lucy” like!
+Can you use diced, sure, but I think there is a bit of magic that happens when you keep the tomato whole and then squeeze it by hand to release the juices into the sauce, feels a bit “I Love Lucy” like (you know the stomping of the grapes episode?)!

 If you are roasting the garlic, we’ll start with those instructions.
 I love it and I believe it adds depth to the sauce, however; sometimes you don’t have time and that’s okay.
 But if you have time, roast it, oh please, roast it.
 It’s so easy and adds amazing flavor.
 You can even get your sauce simmering and roast it later on, adding to the sauce whenever you finish the roasting.